-Once you add the posts widget, it automatically fetches your website blog posts and displays them on the page.
+Once you add the Advanced Posts widget, the widget automatically fetches your website blog posts and displays them on the page.

-Content tab of Posts Widget includes multiple advanced options that help you to set layout and add functionalities to your blog display.
+Content tab of the Posts Widget includes multiple advanced options that help you to set the layout and add functionalities to your blog display.

 Set Blog Posts Carousel Layout

-Here, I’ll choose the “Overlap Skin” type for my page and set 3 posts per page.
+Here, I’ll choose my page’s “Overlap Skin” type and set 3 posts per page.